sai-vamsi-m/qr-code-generator/README.md

 # QR code Generator

-This is a web application that works by taking user input, generating a QR code using a QR generator API, and displaying the QR code on the webpage using HTML, CSS, and JavaScript.
+This is a web application that works by taking user input, generating a QR code using a `QR generator API`, and displaying the QR code on the webpage using HTML, CSS, and JavaScript.
 ## 🛠 Tools Used
 - HTML
 - CSS